-The revised MapReduce inverted indexing algorithm is shown in Figure 4.4.
+The revised MapReduce inverted indexing algorithm is shown in Algorithm 4.2.
 The mapper remains unchanged for the most part, other than differences in the intermediate key-value pairs.
-The Reduce method is called for each key (i.e., $\langle t, n \rangle$), and by design, there will only be one value associated with each key.
+The REDUCE method is called for each key (i.e., $\langle t, n \rangle$ ), and by design, there will only be one value associated with each key.
 For each key-value pair, a posting can be directly added to the postings list.
 Since the postings are guaranteed to arrive in sorted order by document id, they can be incrementally coded in compressed form-thus ensuring a small memory footprint.
-Finally, when all postings associated with the same term have been processed (i.e., $t \neq t{prev}$), the entire postings list is emitted.
-The final postings list must be written out in the Close method.
+Finally, when all postings associated with the same term have been processed (i.e., $t \neq t{prev}$ ), the entire postings list is emitted.
+The final postings list must be written out in the CLOSE method.
 As with the baseline algorithm, payloads can be easily changed: by simply replacing the intermediate value f (term frequency) with whatever else is desired (e.g., term positional information).

 There is one more detail we must address when building inverted indexes.
 Since almost all retrieval models take into account document length when computing query-document scores, this information must also be extracted.
 Although it is straightforward to express this computation as another MapReduce job, this task can actually be folded into the inverted indexing process.
 When processing the terms in each document, the document length is known, and can be written out as "side data" directly to HDFS.
-We can take advantage of the ability for a mapper to hold state across the processing of multiple documents in the following manner: an in-memory associative array is created to store document lengths, which is populated as each document is processed.
-When the mapper finishes processing input records, document lengths are written out to HDFS (i.e., in the Close method).
-This approach is essentially a variant of the inmapper combining pattern.
-Document length data ends up in m different files, where m is the number of mappers; these files are then consolidated into a more compact
+We can take advantage of the ability for a mapper to hold state across the processing of multiple documents in the following manner: an in-memory associative array is created to store document lengths, which is populated as each document lengths are written out to HDFS (i.e., in the CLOSE method).
+This approach is essentially a variant of the in-mapper combining pattern.
+Document length data ends up in m different files, where m is the number of mappers; these files are then consolidated into a more compact representation.
+Alternatively, document length information can

-$^{^8\}mathrm{In}$ general, there is no worry about insufficient memory to hold these data.
+&lt;sup>8In general, there is no worry about insufficient memory to hold these data.